Barcelona fined €300 for Griezmann approach

 The decision can be challenged if an appeal is lodged within the next 10 business days.

-It had been reported Barca were facing a one-game stadium closure, but no such punishment was handed down.
+It had been reported Barca was facing a one-game stadium closure, but no such punishment was handed down.